iosusan/blockchain/web2.0/README.md

 web2.0 app

-- node server.js to run the server
+- npm start to run the server